Pruning of a Chinese elm bonsai

 Helpful hint: Don't overwinter a bonsai of the Chinese elm too warm.
 A very bright and very cool location is optimal.
 Even light frosts are tolerated by this bonsai tree species.

 The plant shown here was imported in a refrigerated container at the end of January and had no new leaves.
 At the end of February it sprouted well and fast.

-At the beginning of March Bonsai losing leavesfertilizing of the bonsai was started.
+At the beginning of March the fertilizing was started.
 We fertilize daily with a fertilizer doser over the water.
 A lot of nitrogen fertilizer is given until the beginning of August.
 An elm bonsai is happy about this and it grows enormously.

 The first, structural pruning was made in early June.
 Until then the shoots were already 20cm long.